 As a continuation of his collegiate music studies, Mesa attended the Keep an Eye Summer Jazz Workshop at the Conservatorium van Amsterdam (Netherlands) in 2016 on full scholarship.
 In 2018, he was invited to attend the Boysie Lowery Living Jazz Residency in Wilmington, DE (USA) and was selected to attend the Siena Jazz International Jazz Workshop (Italy), where he had the opportunity to work with internationally acclaimed artists, including Kenny Werner, Gilad Hekselman, Ben Wendel, Jen Shyu, and Henry Cole.
 Mesa was invited to return to Siena in 2019 on full merit scholarship.

-Mesa maintains a private lesson studio of about forty middle school, high school, and adult students, is the woodwinds instructor at Explorations Preparatory School, and is proficient on piano, flute, piccolo, and clarinet in addition to saxophone.
+Mesa maintains a private lesson studio of about fifty middle school, high school, and adult students, is the woodwinds instructor at Explorations Preparatory School, and is proficient on piano, flute, piccolo, and clarinet in addition to saxophone.
 Mesa was on faculty at the annual jazz camp sponsored by Olivas Music and the El Paso Friends of Jazz from 2013-15.
 Mesa has been on recording projects by the Dallas Jazz Orchestra and Los Angeles-based, rock artist Tommy Mora (“Let It Shine,” RMC Records), has had his compositions choreographed and featured on Southern Methodist University's Dance Series Showcase, and has had a composition featured as part of an exhibit at the Contemporary Arts Museum of Houston.
 Mesa can also be heard on the most recent UNT Two O’Clock Lab Band album, "Channel Two."